PipelineAI/pipeline/docs/quickstart/sagemaker/README.md

 ...
 ```
 Notes:
-* This will take 5-10 mins.
-* (SageMaker is very slow when deploying new models.)
+* This may take 5-10 mins.
+SageMaker is *very* slow when deploying new models.

 ### Run Load Test on Models CPU and GPU (100 Predictions)
 ```